thedudefello/ToxicDatabase/README.md

 # MISC

 ![Discord_OUHmjlML1n](https://github.com/user-attachments/assets/ccd90b21-9449-4921-bfbd-bab4e55ee724)

-It cam be used for rizzing?...
+It can be used for rizzing?...
 ## Password for Encrypted Files
 If you are sure that you want to explore it, below is a clickable element that will display the password.
 <details>